vinej/react-portal/README.md

 * This example is built with the help of Stephen Grider course 'Advanced React with Redux' (excellent) and some Internet information about Mobx.

-## Goal
+## Goals

-The goal is to experiment using React/Mobx and a Flux pattern like Redux
+The first goal is to experiment using React/Mobx and a Flux pattern like Redux.
+The second goal is to implement enough features to have a base Framework to start a real project.
+After one month of testing and implementing real features with the flux pattern I can say that Mobx fulfills my expectations.

 ## Why use a Flux pattern with Mobx